enesgorkemgenc/social-media-platform/README.md

 _Users You May Know_ section consists of the users that the user's followed users follow.

-The more followed users of the user is following a user , the higher that user is going to be shown in the _Users You May Know_ section.
+The more followed users of the user are following a user , the higher that user is going to be shown in the _Users You May Know_ section.

 ***